decent-im/prosody-modules/mod_vjud/README.markdown

   Option       Default    Description
   ------------ ---------- --------------------------------
-  vjud\_mode   "opt-in"   Defines how the module behaves
+  vjud\_mode   "opt-in"   Choose how users are listed in the directory ("opt-in" or "all")

 Compatibility
 =============